jaquiel/api-nodejs/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
 Make sure you have a package manager for JavaScript installed in your local machine.
 It will be necessary for you can install all the dependencies on project.
+In this case, I recommend using Yarn.

 ### Instalation